samu8991/Modelling_prj/projectII/report.md

 ### Observation 1

-*In a chain structure network, where there aren't forward edges among follower nodes or loop structures in the chain, if we have nodes i and j, and node j is the successor nodes of node i in the chain , and all the weights associated with the edges are equal:*
+*In a chain structure network, where there aren't forward edges among follower nodes or loop structures in the chain, if we have nodes i and j, and node j is the successor nodes of node i in the chain, and all the weights associated with the edges are equal:*
 $$
 Tc_{j}>Tc_{i}
 $$